arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * As a software engineer you want both to innovate and to be predictable.
 How those 2 goals can coexist in the same strategy?
 * There is an aesthetic element to all design.
 The question is, is this aesthetic element your friend or your enemy?
 * What does your computer do when you wait?
+* Explain Unicode/Database Transactions to a 5 year old child

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>